 “The Father has life in Himself” (John 5:26).

-“Now unto the King eternal [Yahuwah], immortal, invisible, the only wise Elohim, be honor and glory forever and ever” (1 Timothy 1:17).
+“Now unto the King eternal [Yahuwah], immortal, invisible, the only wise Elohim, be honor and glory forever and ever” (1 Tim.
+1:17).

-“WHO ONLY HATH IMMORTALITY [in the sense of exemption from every kind of death” Amplified Bible], dwelling in the light which no man can approach unto; whom no man hath seen, nor can see: to Whom be honor and power everlasting” (1 Timothy 6:16).
+“WHO ONLY HATH IMMORTALITY [‘in the sense of exemption from every kind of death’ Amplified Version], dwelling in the light which no man can approach unto; whom no man hath seen, nor can see: to Whom be honor and power everlasting” (1 Tim.
+6:16).

-Yahuwah or the Father has always possessed immortality as an inherent part of His nature.
-Yahushua, Elohim’s Son, did not receive immortality until His resurrection from the dead . . . otherwise He could not have died as our ransom sacrifice.
-The Scriptures tell us that Yahushua “poured out His soul unto death” (Isaiah 53:12).
-So He was not an immortal being until after His resurrection.
+Yahuwah, or the Father, has always possessed immortality as an inherent part of His nature.
+Yahushua, Elohim’s Son, did not receive immortality until after His resurrection from the dead . . . otherwise, He could not have died as our redeeming sacrifice.
+The Scriptures tell us Yahushua “poured out His soul unto death” (Isa.
+53:12).
+He was not an immortal Being until after His resurrection.

-“Knowing that Messiah being raised from the dead dieth no more; death hath no more dominion over Him” (Romans 6:9).
+“Knowing that Messiah being raised from the dead dies no more; death hath no more dominion over Him” (Rom.
+6:9).
 It did prior to His death.

-“I am He that liveth, and was dead; and, behold, I am alive for evermore” (Revelation 1:18).
+“I am He that lives, and was dead; and, behold, I am alive for evermore” (Rev. 1:18).
 He now has immortality!

 The Father is the Invisible Elohim

 The Father has chosen to remain invisible to the human family . . .
 He is the invisible Elohim.
-And there is a good reason for this.
+There is a good reason for this.

 “And the Father Himself, which hath sent Me, hath borne witness of Me.
-Ye have neither heard His voice at any time, nor seen His shape” (John 5:37).
+You have neither heard His voice at any time, nor seen His shape” (John 5:37).

 “No man hath seen Elohim at any time” (1 John 4:12).

-“If any man say, I love Elohim, and hateth his brother, he is a liar: for he that loveth not his brother whom he hath seen, how can he love Elohim Whom he hath not seen?”
+“If any man say, I love Elohim, and hates his brother, he is a liar: for he that loves not his brother whom he hath seen, how can he love Elohim Whom he hath not seen?”
 (1 John 4:20).

-“Thou canst not see My face; for there shall no man see me, and live” (Exodus 33:20).
+“Thou canst not see My face; for there shall no man see me, and live” (Ex.
+33:20).
 This is the statement of Yahuwah Himself.
 Remember . . .
 He hid Moses in the cleft of the rock and covered him with His hand while He passed by.
-When Moses came out, he was only permitted to see Elohim’s “back parts” (Exodus 33:22-23).
+When Moses came out, he was only permitted to see Elohim’s “back parts” (Ex.
+33:22-23).

-In the above Scriptures, Yahushua, John and Paul clearly state that no man hath seen Elohim.
-Yet the beloved disciple had seen Yahushua . . . even leaned on His bosom at the last supper . . . but he had never seen the Almighty Elohim.
-Again, this clearly shows a distinct difference between Yahuwah, the invisible Elohim and Yahushua, His Son.
+In the above Scriptures, Yahushua, John, and Paul clearly state no man hath seen Elohim.
+Yet the beloved disciple had seen Yahushua . . . even leaned on His bosom at the Passover supper . . . but he had never seen the Almighty Elohim.
+Again, this clearly shows a distinct difference between Yahuwah, the invisible Elohim, and Yahushua, His Son.

 Elohim has never been seen by man, but He has been seen by the angels.
-“That their angels do always behold the face of My Father which is in heaven” (Matthew 18:10).
+“That their angels do always behold the face of My Father which is in heaven” (Matt.
+18:10).
 Where is Elohim?
 In heaven.
 He is not in the tree, in the bush, in me.
-That belief that Elohim is in everything is referred to as pantheism.
-And even though He is invisible to us, His face is seen by the angels in spite of what it says in John 4:24.
+The belief that Elohim is in everything is referred to as pantheism.
+Even though He is invisible to us, His face is seen by the angels in spite of what it says in John 4:24.
 “Elohim IS A SPIRIT.”

-And even though He is a Spirit we know that He is like us in form for “Elohim said, Let us make man in our image after our likeness” (Genesis 1:26).
-In spite of neither having “heard His voice at any time, nor seen His shape” (John 5:37) we do know that He looks like our physical appearance.
+Even though He is a Spirit, we know He is like us in form, for “Elohim said, Let Us make man in Our image after Our likeness” (Gen. 1:26).
+In spite of neither having “heard His voice at any time, nor seen His shape” (John 5:37) we do know He looks like our physical appearance.
 But Psalm 139:7 says: “Wither shall I go from Thy Spirit?
 Or wither shall I flee from Thy presence?”
-It is by His Spirit (Ruach) (Holy Spirit) that He can be present everywhere, and He can dwell in us.
+It is by His Spirit (ruach) (Holy Spirit) He can be present everywhere, and He can dwell in us.
 We will be studying about the Holy Spirit in chapter four of this series.

-There are some things that will remain a mystery to us while we dwell on this earth which will someday be made clear to our understanding.
-“For now we see through a glass darkly; but then face to face: now I know in part; but then shall I know even as also I am known” (1 Corinthians 13:12).
-Someday Elohim will make all things clear to our understanding when we are face to face with Him (Revelation 21:3-4).
-For now we can know that Elohim is a Spirit, and sits upon the throne in the third heaven from which He rules the Universe.
+Some things will remain a mystery to us while we dwell on this earth, which will someday be made clear to our understanding.
+“For now we see through a glass darkly; but then face to face: now I know in part; but then shall I know even as also I am known” (1 Cor.
+13:12, emphasis added).
+Someday, Elohim will make all things clear to our understanding when we are face to face with Him (Rev. 21:3-4).
+For now, we can know Elohim is a Spirit and sits upon the throne in the third heaven from which He rules the Universe.